LPontes/ECO-Pluvia/README.md

 USING ECOPluvia Downloader

+- You need the following libraries in order to get the plugin working:
+-             Beatiful soup
+-             Requests
+-             Pep8
-- Download the librarys file and copy then into the site-packages file
+- Download the gages shapefile;
-- Download the gages shapefile
+- Load the gages shapefile;
-- Select the gages you want to download
+- Select the gages you want to download;
-- Open the python console to follow the process
+- Open the python console to follow the process;
-- Initiate the plugin
+- Initiate the plugin;